okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/devices/index.md

 <ApiLifecycle access="ea" />

 The Okta Device API provides centralized integration platform to store and manage device information.
-Okta administrators can use these APIs to manage workfoce identity device object information.
+Okta administrators can use these APIs to manage workforce identity Device object information.

 The Device API supports the following **Device Operations**:
-* Get, Create, Update, Delete device objects.
+* Get, Create, Update, Delete Device objects.
-* Perform lifecycle transitions on the device objects.
+* Perform lifecycle transitions on the Device objects.
 * Link devices to the users and manage these links.

-> **Note** Important information on administrator operations is availale on this page: [Administer Devices Inventory](https://okta.com)
+> **Note** Important information on administrator operations is available on this page: [Administer Devices Inventory](https://okta.com)

 ## Getting Started